A resounding YES.

 - They may have studied the language they’re teaching more comprehensively and systematically

 May both NESTs and non-NESTS coexist and be judged by their teaching competence rather than by their nationality or accent.
+May we reach a point where these terms are emptied of meaning and stop being used to categorize people according to something that really doesn’t matter.
+May we simply address teachers of the world as ESTs.

 If you want more info on the topic, check Marek’s page on the button below and follow @mattielloconsultoria and @edcrocks on Instagram (we’ll post a debate on this topic there tonight in the upcoming edition of Chá Pedagógico)